 Government agencies often provide services for people with vision loss, yet many individuals have difficulty receiving these services.
 POB has a strong network of people with low vision; their friends and families; staff and volunteers; health care professionals; public health organizations and other partners who come together to advocate for these individuals and connect them with the programs that can help them preserve and improve their sight.

 POB continually identifies and meets emerging community needs in its programs and fundraising efforts.
 The organization has established partnerships with several community resources to provide more opportunities for eye care and more eye health information to the people who need it most.
-POB also hosts an annual Night of Vision® gala and Eye Run for POB 5K and fun run to raise awareness and funds, and it operates two Look Again® resale shops – one in Alexandria, VA and one in Kensington, MD – with proceeds benefiting local sight-saving programs.
+POB also hosts an annual Night of Vision® gala and Eye Run for POB 5K run and 2 mile fun run/walk to raise awareness and funds, and it operates two Look Again® resale shops – one in Alexandria, VA and one in Kensington, MD – with proceeds benefiting local sight-saving programs.

 Connect with us